billpmurphy/hask-archive/README.md

 'Porridge is just right!'
 ```

-If you need a more complex conditional, you can always use lambdas or functions
+If you need a more complex conditional, you can always use lambdas, regular
-in your guard conditions.
+Python functions, or any other callable in your guard condition.

 ```python
 >>> def examine_password_security(password):